FeTS-AI/Challenge/README.md

 ## Citation

-Please cite the following paper when using the data:
+Please cite [this paper](https://arxiv.org/abs/2105.05874) when using the data:

 ```latex
 @misc{pati2021federated,